 N E W S

 Concerts for 2022 are in June, August, October and November.
-Solo oboe and cor anglais feature in the first concert, in Warkworth, plus the premiere performance of 'The Celestial Gate of Praise' by David Hamilton.
+Solo oboe, oboe d'amore and cor anglais feature in the first two concerts, plus the premiere performance of 'The Celestial Gate of Praise' by David Hamilton in Warkworth.

 We are looking forward to this year's Auckland Heritage Festival which was cancelled during lockdown in 2021.
 This concert focuses on two of the first conductors of Leys Orchestra, and some of the challenges they overcame.
 The programme highlights heritage music from that era, and also includes Herold's 'Zampa Overture', which featured in the first concert given by the Orchestra 110 years ago.